 The mission of the Recreation Center is to encourage a lifetime of health and wellness for the students, faculty, and staff of Rice University by promoting the physical, social, and emotional benefits of physical activity.
-To that end, wide arrays of recreational programs and services have been created and are offered in an effort to increase knowledge about and provide opportunities for the development of healthy behavior patterns.
+To that end, a wide array of recreational programs and services has been created and is offered in an effort to increase knowledge about and provide opportunities for the development of healthy behavior patterns.

 If you're thinking about becoming a member, please take some time to read through the Membership Manual in order to answer most questions you may have about our facility.¬†Download Membership Manual